 Raven Making the World 22/35 Dale DeArmond – imp – 1963

-Many galleries around Southeast Alaska and beyond continue to carry her work.
-Her work can perhaps be easiest found in Juneau and Sitka, where she lived most of her life; but if looking for something in particular, also check art galleries in Anchorage, Fairbanks, Homer, as well as those in Washington State and Oregon.
-It is recommended that would-be buyers contact the Rie Muñoz Gallery in Juneau, Alaska.
-Muñoz was a long-time friend of DeArmond's, and have carried her art for many years.
+Few galleries around Southeast Alaska and beyond continue to carry her work.
+Her prints can perhaps be easiest found in Juneau and Sitka, where she lived most of her life; but if looking for something in particular, also check other art galleries in Southeast Alaska, Anchorage and Fairbanks, as well as those in Washington State and Oregon.
+It is recommended that would-be buyers contact the Rie Muñoz Gallery in Juneau, Alaska; Muñoz was a long-time friend of DeArmond's, and her gallery has sold DeArmond's artwork for many years.
 Their website is www.riemunoz.com, and their phone number is 907-789-7449.

 DeArmond's art is not available for purchase on this website.

-It is DeArmond (in the past, the artist also used De Armond).
-It has also been (mis)spelled as Dearmond and De Armand.
+Dale's name is spelled DeArmond (the artist also used De Armond).
+It has also been (mis)spelled as De'Armond, Dearmond and De Armand.

-Proofs are produced during the production of an art piece.
+Proofs are produced during the production of a print.
 They give the artist insight (and opportunity to make changes) to what the final piece will look like.
 Proofs may be uncolored and/or appear "unfinished."
 Proofs can be held by the artist, given away to friends and/or family, and when the regular edition is sold-out, they may also be sold.
 Proofs are generally considered more valuable.
-As is customary, there should not exist more than 10% of these proofs with regard to the original edition.
-This may not refer to all prints, as runs could change after–the–fact.
-With later wood engravings, in addition to the regular edition and proofs, there may also be a book edition.
+Although not applicable to all prints, there should only exist 10% of proofs with regard to the original edition.
+For DeArmond's earliest woodcuts, typically 5 artist's proofs were produced, regardless of the number in the regular edition.